BrianP8701/swarmstar/docs/concepts/index.md

 # Concepts

-This section is meant to be a relatively untechnical read to understand what the swarm is.
+This section is nontechnical and introduces the components at a high level.
+It's meant to be a quick and easy read to get started.